marko-knoebl/slides/sections/react-advanced/15-external-hooks-en.md

 ## External hooks

-Many additional hook are provided by the React community
+Many additional hooks are provided by the React community

 example use cases: